-Good d people, who are caring and knowledgeable, include: Coac hes, Officials, Instructors, and Teachers Who are trained and qualified (e.g. National Coaching Certification Program [coach.ca], Aboriginal Coaching Modules [aboriginalsportcircle.ca], Gender Equity [CAAWS.ca], Physical Literacy Instructor Program [sportforlife.ca], HIGH FIVE® [highfive.org]).
-Who are provided with ongoing learning opportunities.
+Good l people, who are caring and knowledgeable, include: Coacl hes, Officials, Instructors, and Teachers Who are trained and qualified (e.g. National Coaching Certification Program [coach.ca], Aboriginal Coaching Modules [aboriginalsportcircle.ca], Gender Equity [womenandsport.ca], HIGH FIVE® [highfive.org]).
+Who are provided with, and partake in, ongoing learning opportunities.
 Who mentor and build capacity for future coaches, officials, instructors, and teachers.
-Who are screened (coach.ca/responsiblecoaching) and follow policies and procedures on child protection (protectchildren.ca), and injury prevention (parachutecanada.org).
-Parei nts and Caregivers Who are knowledgeable about quality sport (activeforlife.com).
-Who are respectful (respectinsport.com/parent-program).
-Partr ners Who work together with other programs and organizations in the community.
-Who use sport for social change and community development (communityfoundations.ca/our-work/sport).
-Lead ers Who ensure the organization operates with clear lines of responsibility and authority (sirc.ca).
-Who are accountable for decisions, policies, risk management, and operational practices.
-Who regularly assess, continually improve, and modernize governance (clubexcellence.com). d places, creating good feelings, are: sive and Welcoming I Everyone feels safe and that they belong regardless of ability and background.
-Promotional and program materials include a diversity of images representative of the community.
-The facility is accessible to participants of all abilities and provides clear navigation, by both staff and signage.
-Access is affordable and barrier free.
-Fun a and Fair Leaders demonstrate the organization's stated principles (truesportpur.ca/true-sport-principles).
-Leaders ensure environments are FUN (Twitter: #FunMaps).
-Everyone uses constructive language, communicates equitably and clearly, and involves participants in discussion and feedback.
-Holis tic All aspects of participation are considered, including mental (intellectual and emotional), physical, cultural and spiritual.
-Good social, communication, and leadership skills are demonstrated by everyone.
-Safe Equipment is of appropriate size and in good condition.
-Facilities are safe; the space is suitable, clean, well lit, and well maintained.
+Who are screened (coach.ca/responsiblecoaching) and follow policies and procedures on child protection (protectchildren.ca), and injury prevention (parachute.ca).
+Who assess participants' developmental stage, and design programs and practices considering Long-Term Development key factors (e.g. sensitive periods).
+Who understand developing physical literacy and how to apply it in programs.
+Who are ethical (truesportpur.ca/true-sport-principles) and demonstrate good social, communication, and leadership skills.
+Who demonstrate the organization's stated principles and integrate values based sport in training and competition.
+Who use constructive language, communicate equitably and clearly, and involve participants in discussion and feedback.
+Parer nts and Caregivers Who are knowledgeable about and encourage Quality Sport (activeforlife.com).
+Who are respectful (respectgroupinc.com/respect-in-sport/#parent-program).
+Partn ners and Leaders Who ensure the organization operates with clear lines of responsibility and authority (sirc.ca).
+Who are accountable for decisions, policies, risk management, and operational practices as well as utilizing the latest in active and safe tools.
+Who regularly assess, continually improve, and modernize governance.
+Who seek opportunities to engage with programs and organizations in the community, province/territory and nation-wide to advance Quality Sport and increase opportunities for participants.
+Who use sport for social change and community development.
+6 I places, that create good feelings, are: Everyone feels safe and that they belong regardless of ability and background (cdpp.ca).
+Access is affordable and barrier free. and Fair Facilities and equipment are modified for the ability, size, and stage of the participants.
+Programs and environments are FUN (changingthegameproject.com/can-youth-sports-fun-competitive).
+Program runs on a regular basis and have appropriate attendance.
+Safe T Equipment is in good condition.
+Facilities are safe; the space is suitable, clean, well lit, and well maintained as well as personnel trained in first aid.
+Adheres to Safe Sport, the facility has policies and information readily available addressing bullying, harassment, emotional, physical and sexual misconduct, concussions, etc. (sportaide.ca).

-Creating an Action Plan for the Inclusion of Newcomers in Sport and Physical Activity
+Creating an Action Plan for the Inclusion of New to Canada Participants in Sport and Physical Activity

 The intent to become inclusive is ineffective without action.
 Canada needs more champions of inclusive sport and physical activity.
 Developing an action plan will enable organizations to make incremental changes.
-Collaborating with agencies and organizations committed to working with newcomers will harness the energy and willingness to make a difference.
+Collaborating with agencies and organizations committed to working with New to Canada Participants will harness the energy and willingness to make a difference.

-TO ENGAGE NEWCOMERS AND ADVANCE YOUR ACTION PLAN, YOU CAN:
+TO ENGAGE NEW TO CANADA PARTICIPANTS AND ADVANCE YOUR ACTION PLAN, YOU CAN: